ABOUT THIS POLICY

-From time to time we may use your data including identity and contact data, technical data and profile data and marketing and communications data, to contact you with information about our services.
+From time to time we may use your data including identity and contact data, career data, technical data and profile data and marketing and communications data, to contact you with information about our services.
 You will receive marketing communications from us if you have agreed to be included on our marketing database or in some cases where you have purchased services from us.

 Email marketing messages may contain tracking beacons / tracked clickable links or similar server technologies in order to track subscriber activity within email marketing messages.
 Where used, such marketing messages may record a range of subscriber data relating to engagement, geographic, demographics and already stored subscriber data.

 You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time.

 CHANGE OF PURPOSE

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
 Please also note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 If you would like further information about how we use personal data and the purposes for which we might use it, please contact us.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We do not transfer your personal data outside the European Union.